bb0928/Modified_Intermimic/README.md

 </p>

 ## 🔥 News
+- **[2025-05-26]** It's been a while!
+The student policy training pipeline has been released!
+The PSI and other data construction pipelines will follow soon.
 - **[2025-04-18]** Release a checkpoint with high‑fidelity physics and enhanced contact precision.
 - **[2025-04-11]** The training code for teacher policies is live—try training your own policy!
 - **[2025-04-05]** We're excited by the overwhelming interest in humanoid robot support and are ahead of schedule in open-sourcing our Unitree-G1 integration—starting with a small demo with support for G1 with its original three-finger dexterous hands.
 Join us in exploring whole-body loco-manipulation with humanoid robots!